Informatics staff and student expenses guidance

 Informatics staff and student expenses guidance.

-The university expenses policy is available on the University's website staff and student expenses page.
+The university's expenses policy is available here: Staff expenses

 Whilst the University policy relates to staff expenses, the School of Informatics will apply the same approach to expenses claimed by students, including as described in the guidance below.